ShonaKes/AI-Impact-on-Job-Market-2024-2030/README.md

 ## Key Findings

-1. Automation Risk does not predict employment growth (r = 0.003).
+1. Automation Risk shows virtually no relationship with projected employment growth (r = 0.003).
-2. High AI Impact occupations experience substantially greater projected growth than Low AI Impact occupations.
+2. Occupations classified as High AI Impact generally demonstrate stronger projected growth than Low AI Impact occupations.
-3. AI effects vary significantly by industry as certain sectors experience strong workforce expansion.
+3. AI's influence on employment varies substantially across industries.
-4. AI-related work continues to expand - IT, Healthcare, and Entertainment appear best positioned for AI-driven expansion.
-IT shows the highest projected growth.
+4. IT, Healthcare, and Entertainment show the strongest projected workforce expansion.
-5. Some occupations face declining demand - Transportation appears most vulnerable to contraction but this is gradually expanding.
-6. Salary levels remain consistent regardless of AI exposure.
+5. Transportation demonstrates the weakest projected growth and may face greater disruption.
+6. The findings suggest that AI is reshaping workforce demand rather than uniformly reducing employment opportunities.
+7. Understanding which roles and skills benefit from this shift is becoming increasingly important for workers and organizations.

 ## Main Insight